WHAT MAKES A GOOD PREGNANCY SNACK?

 Rice cakes are easy snacks that can help settle an upset stomach.
 Try adding sliced bananas on top for extra potassium, fiber, and vitamin B6.
 Bananas can also help relieve heartburn.
 Or nut butter for added protein.

 Have a container of pre-washed washed grapes and berries handy for easy snacking throughout the day.
 You can quickly add them to cereal, yogurt, or salads.
 In the summer, try them frozen for a refreshing treat!

 If you’re craving Mexican food, you can satisfy your taste buds with some tortilla chips, guacamole, and salsa.
 For a simple “guacamole,” mash up a ripe avocado, and add salsa, a splash of lime juice, and a sprinkle of sea salt.
 Avocados are rich in healthy fats, potassium, vitamin K, and folate.

 - PREPACKAGED SOLID CHEESE AND CRACKERS

-String cheese and Babybel cheese is fun to eat right out of the package and they travel well too.
+String cheese and Babybel cheese are fun to eat right out of the package and they travel well too.
 Try cheese and whole-grain crackers together for a no-fail, satisfying combination.
-Cheese and apple or pear splices are equally satisfying, Crackers are easy on the stomach if you’re experiencing.
+Cheese and apple or pear splices are equally satisfying, Crackers are easy on the stomach if you’re experiencing them.
 Remember to avoid soft cheeses when pregnant.

 - COTTAGE CHEESE AND PINEAPPLE